Skip to main content

 It is not required that a loan be submitted through LPA to receive a PWR through Condo Project Advisor and be eligible for sale to Freddie Mac.

 Yes.
-If the aggregator is a Freddie Mac authorized Seller and makes a decision to accept the mortgage, they can sell that mortgages to Freddie Mac using the PWR or PAR finding.
+If the aggregator is a Freddie Mac authorized Seller and makes a decision to accept the mortgage, they can sell the mortgages to Freddie Mac using the PWR or PAR finding.

 No. Approved PWRs and PAR findings do not affect delivery pricing.